We're Open

 Considerations for Bathtub Sizes

-When choosing a bathtub size for your Australian bathroom, ensure it can fit through the door and coordinates with the overall design.
+When choosing a bathtub size for your Australian bathroom, ensure it can fit through the door and coordinate with the overall design.
 Pay attention to the soaking depth of the bathtub to ensure a comfortable bathing experience.

 Additionally, coordinating the bathtub with taps, tiles, and basins is essential for a cohesive look in your bathroom.
 For smaller bathrooms, consider a bespoke corner bath to optimize space.
 It’s important to ensure that the bathtub size complements the available space and doesn’t overwhelm the bathroom.